cosmos/cosmos-sdk/docs/architecture/adr-039-add-support-for-wasm-light-clients.md

 want support for light client X, they may not be able to convince governance to support it.

 3. Validator upgrade: After governance voting succeeds, validators need to upgrade their nodes in order to enable new IBC light client implementation.
-This is time consuming and error prone.
+This is both time consuming and error prone.

+Another problem stemming from above process is, if a chain want to upgrade its own consensus, it will need to convince every chain or hub connected to it to upgrade its light client in order to stay connected.
+Due to time consuming process required to upgrade light client, a chain with lots of connection need to be disconnected for quite some time after upgrading own consensus, which can be very expensive.

 We are proposing simplifying this workflow by integrating a WASM light client module which makes adding support for a new light client a simple transaction.
 The light client bytecode, written in Wasm-compilable Rust, runs inside a Wasmer